 Data temporarily stored on your computer that a user can access quicker than if you tried recalling it from a new server or from your computer’s main hard drive.
 It’s pronounced “cash.”

 The suppression of public information and speech carried out by authoritative governments, private institutions, or powerful individuals.
-If you live in a country that enforces censorship, we highly recommend using a VPN for anonymity when expressing free speech or attempting to access restricted content.
+If you live in a country that enforces censorship, we highly recommend using a top rated VPN for anonymity when expressing free speech or attempting to access restricted content.

 Used as a shared benefit, the Cloud refers to online services and software that run virtually on the internet, rather than on local hardware.

-Small text files on your device used for various reasons, including website preferences, user-experience optimizations, remembering login information, and tracking.
+Small text files on your device are used for various reasons, including website preferences, user-experience optimizations, remembering login information, and tracking.

 Web browsers store this personal information when you visit a website to remember your device and details on your activity.
 We recommend using a secure VPN to hide your cookies and keep yourself anonymous while browsing the internet.